tselect-npm/access-control/README.md

   })
 ```

-Thanks to Bluejay's variables, we have a more dynamic way of doing this.
+Thanks to TSelect's variables, we have a more dynamic way of doing this.

 ```typescript
 store